Freddie Freeman Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Astros pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Astros' 3.50 team ERA ranks first among all league pitching staffs.
+- The Astros have the first-ranked team ERA among all MLB pitching staffs (3.56).

-- Astros pitchers combine to allow the ninth-fewest home runs in baseball (79 total, one per game).
+- Astros pitchers combine to rank 12th in baseball in home runs given up (82 total, 1.1 per game).

-- His last appearance came on Sunday against the Cincinnati Reds, when the righty tossed 5 2/3 innings, surrendering five earned runs while allowing seven hits.
+- The right-hander's last appearance came on Tuesday against the New York Mets, when he tossed 5 2/3 innings, surrendering six earned runs while allowing seven hits.

-- The 29-year-old has put up an ERA of 4.66, with 9.6 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.